 This company needed to know what decisions to make in order to keep control over costs (variable) to maintain an industry standard for gross profits.
 The model also needed to keep control on fixed costs in order to maintain a net income goal.

-Before Sam, all these moving parts were very difficult to manage.
-Finding the optimal solution – reflecting the real business environment — was near impossible.
+Before we developed these systems, all these moving parts were very difficult to manage.
+Finding the optimal solution – reflecting the real business environment -- was near impossible.

-Once Sam built the foundation of the model, based on real world historical data, Sam integrated the sales revenue information in order to optimize the model.
+Once we built the foundation of the model, based on real world historical data, we integrated the sales revenue information in order to optimize the model.
 These became the ‘decision variables’.

 Here is an example of what this model can look like:

-Sam then built in multiple formulas instructing the model to find optimal solutions.
-Using statistics, algebraic formulas and a variety of excel software add-ins as core tools, Sam runs literally thousands of calculations to find the most optimal decision(s).
+Your Strategic Marketing Partner then built in multiple formulas instructing the model to find optimal solutions.
+Using statistics, algebraic formulas and a variety of excel software add-ins as core tools, we ran literally thousands of calculations to find the most optimal decision(s).

 How to Be a Better Inventory Manager